 Course Description

-Contents and Objectives:
+Contents and Outcomes:

 This course explores modern reasoning techniques for the extraction of information from noisy data sources, for the integration of multiple information streams, and for decision-making in the presence of uncertainty.
 While this course will investigate these techniques often in the context of physical sensor applications and robotics, they are also applicable in a wide range of other fields including mobile networking, data mining, and control of physical processes.
+Students completing this course will gain an understanding of advanced methods to work with uncertain data and be able to apply them to real world problems.

 Prerequisites: